preppo/woa-app/README.md

 **The server will be focusing on my goal of a full open source eco-system (software and hardware for PC and Mobile)
       which takes the power away from big corp conglomerates and puts it back into the hands of the people.**

-As someone who has been attacked with surveilance and digital spying **by elon musk the GIMP**, I have decided to give a fair court verdict of a 3 million dollar fine imposed under the islamic rule of law. however one year has passed with no sign of him so as a result incurring late fees have brought the total up to a googol (1 followed by 100 zeros) and then eventually to a googleplex (google to the power of 10)
+As someone who has been attacked with surveilance and digital spying **by elon musk the wanker**, I have decided to give a fair court verdict of a 3 million dollar fine imposed under the islamic rule of law. however one year has passed with no sign of him so as a result incurring late fees have brought the total up to a googol (1 followed by 100 zeros) and then eventually to a googleplex (google to the power of 10)
  As a reasonable and fair nation we understand that this amount is very high and probably beyond what elon has so we recommend finding financial assistance elsewhere, or otherwise as a mercy from Allah we would also in-turn accept 3 space flights
  (Elon Musk to be strapped to the outside of a rocket and launched into space with parachute, allowing him to safely decend onto the ground similar to the 2012 redbull space jump by felix Baumgartner)